vercel-labs/deep-research-server/README.md

 ## Usage

-This sample app uses the [Vercel MCP Adapter](https://www.npmjs.com/package/mcp-handler) that allows you to drop in an MCP server on a group of routes in any Next.js project.
+This sample app uses the [mcp-handler](https://www.npmjs.com/package/mcp-handler) that allows you to drop in an MCP server on a group of routes in any Next.js project.

 Update `app/mcp/route.ts` with your tools, prompts, and resources following the [MCP TypeScript SDK documentation](https://github.com/modelcontextprotocol/typescript-sdk/tree/main?tab=readme-ov-file#server).